Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 If clustering was disabled, then an edge node would handle the complete request 'state' life cycle (e.g. recv/hash/fetch/deliver) and thus all the nodes within a POP (at the time of writing: 64 of them) would have to go through to origin in order to request your content.

 When we `return(restart)` a request, we _break_ 'clustering' which means the request will go back to an edge server and that edge server will handle the full request cycle.

-This is where a request header such as `Fastly-Force-Shield: 1` will re-enable clustering.
+This is where a request header such as `Fastly-Force-Shield: 1` will re-enable clustering so that we again use multiple server nodes when executing the different VCL subroutine states.

+> Notice the naming in `Fastly-Force-Shield` is still the legacy 'shield' terminology.

 I use the terminology "cluster node" to describe cache server nodes that do the _fetching_ of content (i.e. with clustering the cluster node does _NOT_ handle recv/hash/deliver, as they are handled by the 'edge' node).

 Fastly on the other hand has historically used the term "shield" node to describe that node, and although their documentation still refers to the behaviour as "shielding", it infact has changed verbally to being described as "clustering".

 Subsequently I've purposely avoided the historical "shield" terminology because it overlaps with a more _recent_ fastly feature also called [Shielding](https://docs.fastly.com/guides/performance-tuning/shielding) (hence Fastly changed the historical process to "clustering", so as to not confuse the now two distinct concepts).

-The earlier diagram visualizes the approach for how a request inside of a POP will reach a specific cache node (i.e. "clustering", this doesn't cover how "[shielding](https://docs.fastly.com/guides/performance-tuning/)" works, which effectively is a _nested_ clustering process)...

-> Note: here is a great [Fastly Fiddle](https://fiddle.fastlydemo.net/fiddle/72e0d619) that demonstrates the clustering/shielding flow.
-If that fiddle no longer exists by the time you read this then I've made a copy of it in a [gist](https://gist.github.com/Integralist/c08b1ab3e9dd508b1ccc5fe768d1a9b0).

 OK, so two more _really_ important things to be aware of at this point: